Why generations of Carnatic artistes see RK Shriramkumar’s violin as an indispensable ally on stage

 One of the most fascinating aspects of his dramatic career is that it has spanned multiple generations of musicians – from the masters of the past to the millennials and, in between, the wizards thrown up by the pulsating youth movement in Carnatic music of the late 1980s, of which he himself was a part.

-“Shriram’s ability to bring together what he has imbibed through the oral tradition with his own series engagement and critical thinking sets him apart from most other musicians,” said vocalist and long-time collaborator TM Krishna.
+“Shriram’s ability to bring together what he has imbibed through the oral tradition with his own serious engagement and critical thinking sets him apart from most other musicians,” said vocalist and long-time collaborator TM Krishna.
 “He does struggle with the contradictions that emerge from this exercise, but that has not stopped him from continuing his investigations.”

 Shriramkumar and Krishna have been musical allies for over three decades, with mridangist Arun Prakash the other member of the triumvirate.
 In 1988, when Krishna made his debut at the Music Academy in Chennai as a 12-year-old prodigy, the violinist, then aged 22, was on stage with him.